jonathanRos/next-app-1st/README.md

 Based on https://nextjs.org/docs/getting-started/installation

 Trying Next with App router.
-Worked with authentication but missing components in node-modules.
+Worked with authentication but missing modules in node-modules.
 Can't be bothered to figure it out till AWS sorts it out.
+Possible @aws-sdk requires upgrade.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).